s4ndev/sandevf.github.io/README.md

-# sandevf.github.io
-I'm Currently Setting Up Github Pages with NameCheap
+# Sandev Fernando's Github Pages Frontend
+I'm currently in the process of fully converting my NameCheap domain to Github Pages.
+This site was built using [GitHub Pages](https://pages.github.com/).